eoaranda/jquery.emojipass/README.md

 The general idea of this plugin is to make password input in your website a little different and at the same time bring more secure passwords for your users.

-When the user picks an image of his desire, the UTF-8 character will be input into the password field and those characters after submission will be the ones saved in the database.
+When the user picks an image of his desire, the emoji character will be input into the password field and those characters after submission will be the ones saved in the database.

 Work-flow diagram: